reservoirpy/reservoirpy/docs/source/user_guide/model.rst

 the reservoir and the readout layer of neurons can be learned (see :ref:`learning_rules` to learn how to train an ESN).
 For now, these connections are kept constant.

 In ReservoirPy, a reservoir can be built using a :py:class:`~.Reservoir` node.
-A readout equiped with a simple linear regression mechanism for connection weight learning can be created using the :py:class:`~.Ridge` node.
+A readout equipped with a simple linear regression mechanism for connection weight learning can be created using the :py:class:`~.Ridge` node.
 We start with creating a readout and a reservoir node.
 The reservoir contains 100 neurons, while the readout is a layer of only one neuron.